kekavc24/rookie_yaml/README.md

 2. `ContentResolver` - as the name suggests, this resolver resolves the parsed content.
 This is limited to the `Scalar` type which is a wrapper around basic types inferred from the parsed yaml content.
 Unlike a `NodeResolver`, you must declare a function that converts the type back to `string`.
 This is because the type lives within the `Scalar` and a `ScalarValue` must declare a way to safely convert the type back to string.

 You cannot declare these resolvers directly.
-Instead, you delegate this to the parser by creating a `PreResolver` which has helper constructors for both.
+Instead, you delegate this to the parser by creating a `Resolver` which has helper constructors for both.
 Let's see a few examples.

 ### Simple Resolver